Thursday, September 04, 2014

 Selections From the Table Talk (2011) Limited Preview

-With maybe the exception of Preserved Smith's 1915 publication, the rest are inferior to Luther's Works vol. 54.
-In fact, the majority of the editions above contain what appears to be a less than historical account of how the Table Talk was translated into English by Captain Henry Bell.
-The story put forth is that Luther's Tischreden was being sought out and destroyed by the authorities, but one copy was discovered in 1626 "in a deep obscure hole" and eventually translated by Bell.
+Many of the English editions above contain a less than historical account of how the Table Talk was translated into English by someone named Captain Henry Bell.
+The story put forth is that Luther's Tischreden was being sought out and destroyed by the authorities, but one copy was discovered in 1626 "in a deep obscure hole" and eventually translated by Captain Henry Bell.
 The story takes twists and turns of what it took for Bell to eventually get the book translated and published, including false arrest, years of incarceration, and political subterfuge.
 The crowning moment of its publication was the House of Commons in 1646 noticed that in the book Luther "revok[ed] his opinion, formerly held, touching Consubstantiation in the Sacrament."

-Best bet for English speakers: stick with Luther's Works vol; 54.
-While it's wonderful to have all these old editions of the Table Talk, having the more critical and careful edition shows a critical and careful love of history.
+Here's my advice for English speakers: if you're going to utilize the Table Talk, stick with Luther's Works vol; 54.
+While it's wonderful to have all these free old editions of the Table Talk, having the more critical and careful English edition shows a critical and careful love of history.

 Addendum #1